 - Before putting on your shoes, carefully inspect them for any rough spots, stones or sharp edges that could hurt your feet.
 Don’t buy shoes with inside seams.
+And, if you're dealing with frequent foot concerns, talk to me about prescription diabetic shoes.

 - Invest in an orthotic device, especially if you have flat feet or other structural foot concerns.
+These medical devices can take pressure off trouble spots on your feet.
+In this way, they can help keep you safe from ulcers.

 - Quit smoking!
 Nicotine will impact blood flow, which can already be compromised by diabetes.